-Surrounded by the Gulf of Guinea off the coast of West Africa, the island nation of São Tomé and Príncipe is home to some truly spectacular beaches.
-Príncipe is the smaller of the two islands, with a population of just 5,000 people.
+Situated off the coast of West Africa in the Gulf of Guinea, the island nation of São Tomé and Príncipe is home to some truly spectacular beaches.
+Príncipe is the smaller of the two islands, with a population of just 6,000 people.
 Two of the island's best beaches are part of Bom Bom Island Resort, an eco-friendly accommodation option on Príncipe's northern shore.
 Its bar and restaurant are located on a tiny islet, linked to the mainland by a long walkway.
 The virgin forests of Príncipe are a birdwatcher's paradise.
-Other activities include snorkeling, whale watching, deep-sea fishing, and keeping an eye out for the region's nesting turtles.
+Other activities include snorkeling, whale watching, deep-sea fishing and keeping an eye out for the region's nesting turtles.

 Picture 32 pristine coral islands washed by the crystalline waters of the Indian Ocean, and you'll have a good idea of the paradise that awaits you in Mozambique's Quirimbas Archipelago.
 In 2002, 11 of the most southerly islands came under the protection of the Quirimbas National Park, set up to protect the region's magnificent wildlife.
-The islands are at their most beautiful from underwater, where thriving reefs provide the opportunity to dive or snorkel with Napoleon wrasse, dolphins, whitetip reef sharks and a myriad of colorful tropical fish species.
+To see the region at its most beautiful you'll have to go underwater, where thriving reefs provide the opportunity to dive or snorkel with Napoleon wrasse, dolphins, whitetip reef sharks and a myriad of colorful tropical fish species.
 Ibo Island also holds some cultural interest, thanks to a series of ruins that date back to the country's Portuguese colonial past.

-Best Time to Go: April through May and October through November
+Best Time to Go: April to May or October to November

-Lamu is a collection of islands located off the coast of Kenya, north of Mombasa.
-The beaches of Shela Village on the main island offer the quintessential Indian Ocean ingredients: powdery white sands, excellent snorkeling, and clear blue waters.
-Lamu Town is a UNESCO World Heritage Site and one of Kenya's oldest settlements, founded by the Swahili nearly 700 years ago.
+Lamu is a collection of islands located off the coast of Kenya north of Mombasa.
+The beaches of Shela Village on the main island offer the quintessential Indian Ocean ingredients: powdery white sands, excellent snorkeling and clear blue waters.
+Founded by the Swahili people nearly 700 years ago, Lamu Town is a UNESCO World Heritage Site and one of Kenya's oldest settlements.
 Its quiet, narrow streets are fascinating to explore and the fact that there are no cars on the island just enhances the sense of stepping back in time.
-To see more of the archipelago's secret beaches, book an island-hopping cruise on a traditional Dhow.
+To see more of the archipelago's secret beaches, book an island-hopping cruise on a traditional dhow.

 Situated off the east coast of Madagascar, Mauritius is another Indian Ocean archipelago with endless opportunities for beachfront relaxation.
 One of the country's best beaches is located on the main island, near the small town of Trou-aux-Biches.
 A mile-long stretch of fine sand, the town's public beach boasts calm, family-friendly waters.
 Its west coast location means that it is largely sheltered from the weather during the rainy season, while local restaurants serve cuisine that reflects Mauritius' multicultural heritage.
 Watersports keep children and adults entertained, and the southern end of the beach offers a range of accommodation options to suit all budgets.

-Best Time to Go: September through December and April through May
+Best Time to Go: September to December and April to May

 Perfect For: Families

-South Africa has more than 1,500 miles of coastline and much of it is extraordinarily beautiful.
+South Africa has more than 1,600 miles/2,500 kilometers of coastline and much of it is extraordinarily beautiful.
 The Wild Coast or Transkei region combines breathtaking scenery with an astounding array of adventurous activities.
-Port St. Johns, the vibrant settlement known as the gateway to the Wild Coast, makes a natural jumping off point.
+Port St. Johns, the vibrant settlement known as the gateway to the Wild Coast, is a natural starting point.
 Explore the beautiful gorge carved out by the Umzimvubu River and the secluded beaches that stretch out on either side of the river mouth.
 The region's strong Pondo culture is another highlight, and herds of local cattle are often seen enjoying the view from the beach as well.

 Best Time to Go: Year-round